DigitalArcPlatform/documentation/docs/duringEvent/checkin/index.md

 ## Sign-In

-Every object contributed **will need their own entry in the sign-in form.** Contributors may be asked to submit the sign-in form more than once.
+Every object contributed **will need its own entry in the sign-in form.** Contributors may be asked to submit the sign-in form more than once.
 Questions may arise about consent. here's a quick explanation of each:

 ### Consent Types